msveshnikov/autocode-ai/server/README.md

 2. **License Server (license-server.js)**: Manages user authentication, license checking, and request limit enforcement.
 3. **MongoDB**: Stores user and license data.
 4. **Stripe**: Handles payment processing and subscription management.
+5. **Redis**: Caches frequently accessed data and manages session storage.

 ### Module Interactions

 -   The web server interacts with the license server to authenticate users and check license status.
 -   Both servers communicate with MongoDB to store and retrieve user and license data.
 -   The web server integrates with Stripe for payment processing and subscription management.
+-   Redis is used for caching and session management across all services.

 ## Installation and Setup